micmejia/bible-dump/AMPC/John/John 17.md

-While I was with them, I kept _and_ preserved them in Your Name [[^b]in the knowledge and worship of You].
+While I was with them, I kept _and_ preserved them in Your Name [in the knowledge and worship of You].
 Those You have given Me I guarded _and_ protected, and not one of them has perished _or_ is lost except the son of perdition [Judas Iscariot--the one who is now doomed to destruction, destined to be lost], that the Scripture might be fulfilled.